 Summary of the main changes introduced since first cycle reporting

 The following sections summarise the main changes to the reporting schemas reflecting the requirements for the second round of reporting under the FD and the lessons learned from the first cycle of reporting.
 In the second cycle, Article 13 relating to Transitional Measures is no longer applicable.
-MS are required to follow the full reporting requirements of the Directive (from PFRA, APSFR, FHRM to FRMP) for floods that have occurred from January 2011 with the option to fully report on floods prior to this date (or update previously reported information) if they have not already done so.
+MS are required to follow the full reporting requirements of the Directive (from PFRA, APSFR, FHRM to FRMP) for floods that have occurred from the 22nd of December 2011 with the option to fully report on floods prior to this date (or update previously reported information) if they have not already done so.
 Article 14 requires reviews and updates of each of the elements of the directive to be provided and specifically requests that the impact of climate change on the occurrence of floods is taken into account as part of the review process.

 The Reference Schema